Table of Contents

 Throughout the year, they city treats its residents and visitors to a temperature rollercoaster.
 The mercury typically ranges from 32°F to 99°F, providing a broad spectrum of weather experiences.
 Rarely do you find the temperature dipping below 26°F, and it’s a special occasion when it climbs above 103°F. This dynamic climate makes here a city of contrasts, where each season offers a unique and memorable journey for those who dare to explore its wonders.

 Throughout the years, Shiraz has become synonymous with poetry and literature, due to being the home to the graves of two world-known Persian poets, Hafez and Sa’di, both significant sites to Iranians.
 There are historical monuments such as Persepolis and Pasargadae which display the history of the city.
 The extraordinarily architected religious site of Nasir al-Molk Mosque, decorated with the play of colors and light mesmerizes anyone who pays a visit.
 Also, it is highly recommended not to miss the fabulous Persian Gardens in the city.

 In the old days, Shiraz used to have six gates but only one has survived.
 At the northeastern entrance of the city, stands a gate called Quran Gate, which is among the oldest gates in Iran.

-This roots in Muslims’ belief; they pass under the Quran in order to be blessed and be protected from unpleasant events.
-So when passed underneath the Quran Gate, they have the blessing of the holy book to begin their trip.
+This is rooted in Muslims’ belief; that they pass under the Quran to be blessed and be protected from unpleasant events.
+So when passed underneath the Quran Gate, they had the blessing of the holy book to begin their trip.

 It was first built in the Buyid dynasty and it was restored during the Zand dynasty since a lot of damage had been sustained.